In an unexpected move, TD Ameritrade Singapore has announced its decision to cease serving retail investors starting December 2023.

 The decision by TD Ameritrade Singapore to narrow its client focus to accredited investors marks a significant shift in its strategy.
 While the move might serve the company’s vision of addressing an under-served market, it leaves many retail investors searching for alternatives.

-As the countdown to December 2023 begins, retail investors must make informed decisions about the future of their investments, whether that means meeting the requirements to become an accredited investor or finding a new home for their assets.
+Retail investors must make informed decisions about the future of their investments, whether that means meeting the requirements to become an accredited investor or finding a new home for their assets.

 Hope we’ve helped!